GalacticExchange/pretrained/README.md

 # Pretrained

-The most complete and frequently updated list of top-performing Tensorflow, Theano and other models, pretrained.
+The most complete and frequently updated list of pretrained top-performing models.
+Tensorflow, Theano and others.

 ## Image recognition